-It’s both sad and understandable why most of us choose to live in denial about things in our life that we need to deal with.
-I know that if we chose to address our issues, we would begin to change so many aspects of our personalities, of our relationships and our lives for the better.
+It’s both sad and understandable why most of us choose to live in denial over things not yet resolved that we need to deal with.
+But I also know that if we chose to address those things, we would begin to change so many aspects of our personalities, our relationships and of our lives.

-I was very angry for many years about my problems and unfortunately I had a reputation to go with it and it showed, but being angry wasn’t my problem.
-The source lay with my parents, because they should have been addressing my issues; were in denial about what those issues were.
-It was my problem whilst I continued to behave that way.
+In my own case I was angry and sadly had a reputation to go with it and it showed but being angry wasn’t something I was consciously aware of, nor was it down to me.
+The source lay with my parents because they should have been addressing my disability.
+But it was to be my problem whilst I continued to behave that way.

-I believe we are inclined to fit our experiences into our own positive image.
+As a general rule we fit our experiences into our own positive image.
 This allows us to maintain our integrity and makes us feel secure about ourselves.
-It’s not something we consciously think about, so it tends to go unnoticed.
+Because it’s not something we consciously think about, us being in denial about things goes completely unnoticed.

-When the demands of our lives begin to exceed our capabilities and resources, to sort out these problems; we begin to feel the threat of being exposed.
-At that point we choose to stay in denial because it’s easier than addressing what we know we should be addressing and dealing with.
+When the demands of our lives begin to exceed our capabilities and resources, these problems may begin to make us feel threatened or exposed.
+At that point, we may still choose to stay in denial, because to address those things means us having to come out of our comfort zone.

-Finally, when we subconsciously live in denial, I believe we will have a hard time functioning in relationships on a more open and personal level.
-Being in denial also means we refuse to accept our own truth.
-When we refuse to accept our truth, we fail to be honest with ourselves.
+Sadly, when we subconsciously live in denial, we will have a hard time functioning in our relationships on a more open and personal level.
+Being in denial also means we refuse to accept our own truth and that means we can never be honest with ourselves.

-The problem with that of course, is that when we fail to be honest with ourselves, we also fail to be honest with everyone else.
+When we fail to be honest with ourselves of course that means we also fail to be honest with everyone else.